The flexible, Java-based software can be deployed across multiple machines in grid fashion, or run in

 -

-To start the server choose Application > Start "Selenium Server".
+To start your new Selenium Server service, choose Application > Start "Selenium Server".

 -

-We encourage you to edit the entry in AlwaysUp and check out the many other settings that may be appropriate for your environment.
+We encourage you to edit the entry in AlwaysUp and check out the advanced settings that may be good for your specific situation.